 It starts with inspiration, an idea and ends in a tangible manifestation.

 To conscious use your creative ability is so empowering.
 That’s the message I herald.

 What do you like most and least about being a maker?

 The process of creation and the visible tangible result I like best, the least fun I find the hassle of what is not my core business.

 Which other makers have inspired you?

 Michael Raedecker and Claudy Jongstra, both are Dutch artists working with textiles.

-And Janosh, another Dutch artist working with sacred geometry as a Universal language.
+Janosh, another Dutch artist working with sacred geometry.